Entertainment

 Afrobeats currently going through purge, returning to real music – Joeboy

-“Afrobeats right now is going through a purge,” he said.
-“We are getting back to the times where real music is going to stay — no more gimmicks and all of that.
-I can feel it already, and I am happy that we are getting back to those zones where the music speaks.
-I thank God for that.”
+“Afrobeats is going through a purge right now,” Joeboy stated.
+“We are returning to the times when authentic music prevails — no more gimmicks involved.
+I can feel this change already, and I am pleased that we are heading back to an era where the music has meaning.”

 Read Full Article